-- 4 3-Month T-Bill Rate for 2022 is a weighted average rate based on forecasts provided by Canadian Chartered banks in June 2021. - Fixed financing fees represent the costs of maintaining the \$150 million credit facility and letter of credit facility, which are fixed fees regardless if FBC draws from the credit facility.
-The fees have been converted into a short-term rate for forecast purposes. - A standby fee of 20 bps is charged on undrawn credit facility amounts, which would change if credit facility amounts are drawn through banker acceptances or prime loans.
+- 1 3-Month T-Bill Rate for 2022 is a weighted average rate based on forecasts provided by Canadian Chartered banks in June 2021. - Fixed financing fees represent the costs of maintaining the \$150 million credit facility and letter of credit facility, which are fixed fees regardless if FBC draws from the credit facility.
+The fees have been converted into a short-term rate for forecast purposes. - 3 A standby fee of 20 bps is charged on undrawn credit facility amounts, which would change if credit facility amounts are drawn through banker acceptances or prime loans.
 However, the forecast assumes FBC will borrow through commercial paper and will not change the undrawn credit facility fee percentage.

-12 8.3.4 Interest Expense Forecast
+8.3.4 Interest Expense Forecast

-- The interest expense forecast reflects FBC's existing and forecast borrowing costs on long- and - 14 short-term debt. - 15 Short-term interest expense is determined by applying the forecast short-term debt rate to the - 16 estimated short-term debt balance.
-Long-term debt interest expense is determined using the - 17 straight-line method by multiplying the average balance of the specific debenture by the debt - 18 coupon rate, or forecast coupon rate, if it is a new issue.
+- The interest expense forecast reflects FBC's existing and forecast borrowing costs on long- andshort-term debt. - Short-term interest expense is determined by applying the forecast short-term debt rate to the estimated short-term debt balance.
+Long-term debt interest expense is determined using the - 17 straight-line method by multiplying the average balance of the specific debenture by the debt - and grit line included by indusprying the create of the special described by the described - 18 coupon rate, or forecast coupon rate, if it is a new issue.
 The 2022 long-term debt schedule for - 19 FBC can be found in Section 11, Schedule 27.